We help families looking for answers

 - If a genetic condition is found, we can give families an idea of what to expect for their child’s health and development now and in the future.

-- If a genetic condition is found, we can talk about the risks to other family members, including parents and siblings, and decided if any of them need testing or not.
+- If a genetic condition is found, we can talk about the risks to other family members, including parents and siblings, and help families decide if testing is appropriate for them.
 We also discuss whether the condition is one that runs in families and the chance it could happen again in the future.